virtual-labs/exp-venturi-meter-iitk/experiment/theory.md

 ### <b>Introduction</b><br>
-<image src="images/image1.PNG"><br>
+<c><image src="images/image1.PNG"></c><br>
 A venture meter is a simple device used for measuring the flow rate of liquid flowing through a pipe.
 A venturi works on a simple principle that by reducing the cross - sectional area of the pipe, a pressure differential is created between the inlet and throat.
 This pressure differential is measured with the help of differential manometer which enables the determination of the discharge through the pipe.
 A Venturi meter consists of an inlet section followed by a convergent cone, a cylindrical throat, and gradually divergent cone.<br><br>
 <b>Components of a Venturi meter Test Rig</b><br>
-<image src="images/image2.PNG"><br>
+<c><image src="images/image2.PNG"></c><br>
 We will discuss the centrifugal pump parts by starting from suction of water and will end at delivery of water at reservoir.
-So, parts of centrifugal pumps are as follow: <br>
+So, parts of centrifugal pumps are as follow: <br><br>
 <b>1.
 Flow Meter</b><br>
 The test bench consist of flow meter with of size 25 mm for the experiments.
-The meter has the adequate cocks also with them.<br>
+The meter has the adequate cocks also with them.<br><br>
 <b>2.
 Strainer</b><br>
 A strainer acts like a filter which stops the solid particles entering the impeller through suction pipe.
-Strainer is attached at that end of the suction pipe which is dipped into the sump.<br>
+Strainer is attached at that end of the suction pipe which is dipped into the sump.<br><br>
 <b>3.
 Piping</b><br>
 Piping in the test bench consist of G.I. pipes of size 25 mm with sufficient lengths on the upstream and downstream, also provided with separate control valves.
-Individual upstream and downstream pressure feed pipes are provided for the measurement of pressure heads with control valves situated on a common pipe for easy operation. <br>
+Individual upstream and downstream pressure feed pipes are provided for the measurement of pressure heads with control valves situated on a common pipe for easy operation. <br><br>
 <b>4.
 Centrifugal pump</b><br>
 A mono block centrifugal pump is provided with the test bench which delivers the water through the test bench pipeline fittings and venturi meter.
-The pump is rigidly fixed onto sump tank. <br>
+The pump is rigidly fixed onto sump tank. <br><br>
 <b>5.
 Measuring Tank</b><br>
-Measuring tank with gauge glass and scale arrangement for quick and easy measurement to determine height of water filed in the tank<br>
+Measuring tank with gauge glass and scale arrangement for quick and easy measurement to determine height of water filed in the tank<br><br>
 <b>6.
 Differential Manometer</b><br>
-A Differential manometer with 1 mm scale grading is provided to measure the differential pressure head produced by the venturi meter.<br>
+A Differential manometer with 1 mm scale grading is provided to measure the differential pressure head produced by the venturi meter.<br><br>
 <b>7.
 Sump</b><br>
 Sump is a water tank which stores adequate amount of water for circulation through the entire unit for experimentation and is arranged on the floor of the test bench<br><br>
 <b>Working of a Venturi meter </b><br>